Regional Express

 This special issue approaches artistic research from the domains of artistic practice in film and its implications for research in film education institutions.
 It expands the contributions generated by the Transversal Entanglement – Artistic Research in Film conference organized and hosted by the Institute for Artistic Research IKF1 at Film University Babelsberg, which took place last year.

-It comes along with the drawings by Christiane Büchner that were made during the presentations of this inspiring and well-executed online conference.
+It comes along with Christiane Büchner’s drawings, which were made during the presentations of this inspiring and well-executed online conference.

 https://revistas.ulusofona.pt/index.php/ijfma/issue/view/775